mcyph/global_subnational_covid_data/README.md

 https://github.com/mcyph/covid_19_au_grab/tree/master/geojson_data/data

 Preliminary and has not been checked so will contain errors!
+I have started to validate sources against place names in the GeoJSON files, but it's a manual process which is very time-consuming.

 Should not be used for anything important, and is strictly for non-commercial or research purposes only.